GAP YEAR PROGRAMS

 The six global themes comprise the structure around which the ARCC Gap Year curriculum is built.
 Interwoven between these pillars is a mixture of journaling, interviews with local experts and officials, as well as group and community discussions.
 In addition, students address one or more of these themes in every geographic area they visit through service projects and community engagement.

 At the end of the gap semester, we organize our thoughts and actions into a final Capstone Passion Project.
 Students choose a topic and draw upon the rich experiences of the last months to examine it from a particular angle.
-They may choose to explore access to disability services in public schools, drawing upon their experience visiting primary schools across South America, interview women to explore income-earning opportunities across Southeast Asia, or compare the success of conservation efforts in the population of Kenya’s lions, Tanzania’s elephants, and Uganda’s Rhinos.
+They may choose to explore access to disability services in public schools, interview women to explore income-earning opportunities across Southeast Asia, or compare the success of conservation efforts in the population of Kenya’s lions, Tanzania’s elephants, and Uganda’s Rhinos.
 Whether creating an ethnographic study, documentary short, or independent service project, this Passion Project encapsulates the students’ experiences and sends them home with not only memories that will last a lifetime but also with skills and experience that will be invaluable in their future educational goals.

 ARCC’s Leadership Development is designed to foster growth and encourage students to play an active role in the group’s overall gap year experience.
 Find your voice and build your confidence by undertaking leadership opportunities and increased responsibility as the semester progresses.
 Through student-led lessons, activities, and excursions, students are empowered to become leaders.